g4nlpa/Automatic_Ticket_Assignment/README.md

 cp_dl_hyp : Lstm,Bilstm,Gru and BiGru with hyperparameter tuning

+Bert-Transformers - uses BERT as the non trainable base model plus CNN

+GPT2-Transformers2 - uses GPT 2 as the non trainable base model plus CNN

+cp-nlp-FeatureEngg* - various notebooks use different Feature Engg techniques on ML & DL models

+capstone-nlp-DL-GlOve-BILSTM* - uses BILST with Hyper Param tuning

+capstone_nlp_ML_Model_interpretation - Demos ELI5 to interpet an LR model.

-All the models have been built on 3 differents kinds of data
+The models have been built on 3 differents kinds of data

 a) Unaugmented data